 - add any kind of metadata, including no metadata,

-- add extensions and query strings during resolution,
+- append extensions and query strings during resolution,

-- link directly to PDFs, images, and spreadsheets immediately usable to people and software without having to stop first at a landing page, and
+- link directly to an article, image, or spreadsheet that is immediately usable by people and software without making them first stop at a landing page, and

-- make millions of resolvable ARKs available by maintaining just one ARK, via a mechanism called suffix passthrough.
+- make millions of ARKs resolvable by managing just one ARK, via a mechanism called suffix passthrough.